practicalli/clojure/docs/clojure-spec/projects/card-game/index.md

 ## Create a new project

-Create a new Clojure project using `:project/create` from [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config.md) or add an alias definition of your choosing to the Clojure CLI user configuration.
+Create a new Clojure project using `:project/create` from [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) or add an alias definition of your choosing to the Clojure CLI user configuration.

 ```bash
 clojure -T:project/create :template app :name practicalli/card-game